-Compounding the challenges created by limited income potential, most dealerships require service technicians to purchase their own tools, an investment that can run into the thousands of dollars.
+Compounding the challenges created by limited income potential, most dealerships require service technicians to purchase their own tools, an investment that can run into thousands of dollars.

 Some dealerships have devised incentive programs to purchase tools for mechanics who will own the equipment outright if they remain on the job for a minimum of two years.